ErpNetDocs/tech/advanced/calculated-attributes/examples/format-property-date.md

 Let's assume that the value of the custom poperty is 20200315.

-- 10: Format the date returned from EXP:20 applying the date format type 'yyyy MM dddd' e.g. '2020 03 Sunday'.
+- 10: Format the date returned from EXP:20 applying format type 'yyyy MM dddd', e.g. '2020 03 Sunday'.
 - 20: Convert the type of the value returned from EXP:30 to **DateTime**
 - 30: Concatenate the text from EXP:40 to the text from EXP:50 e.g. '2021' + '-03-15'
 - 40: Get the first 4 characters from EXP:100 e.g. '2021'